dotnet/docs/docs/csharp/tour-of-csharp/index.md

 # A Tour of the C# Language

 C# (pronounced “See Sharp”) is a simple, modern, object-oriented, and type-safe programming language.
-C# has its roots in the C family of languages and will be immediately to C, C++, and Java programmers.
+C# has its roots in the C family of languages and will be immediately to C, C++, Java, and JavaScript programmers.

 C# is an object-oriented language, but C# further includes support for ***component-oriented*** programming.
 Contemporary software design increasingly relies on software components in the form of self-contained and self-describing packages of functionality.
 Key to such components is that they present a programming model with properties, methods, and events; they have attributes that provide declarative information about the component; and they incorporate their own documentation.
 C# provides language constructs to support directly these concepts, making C# a very natural language in which to create and use software components.

 Several C# features aid in the construction of robust and durable applications: ***Garbage collection*** automatically reclaims memory occupied by unreachable unused objects; ***exception handling*** provides a structured and extensible approach to error detection and recovery; and the ***type-safe*** design of the language makes it impossible to read from uninitialized variables, to index arrays beyond their bounds, or to perform unchecked type casts.

 C# has a ***unified type system***.
-All C# types, including primitive types such as int and double, inherit from a single root object type.
+All C# types, including primitive types such as `int` and `double`, inherit from a single root `object` type.
 Thus, all types share a set of common operations, and values of any type can be stored, transported, and operated upon in a consistent manner.
 Furthermore, C# supports both user-defined reference types and value types, allowing dynamic allocation of objects as well as in-line storage of lightweight structures.

 To ensure that C# programs and libraries can evolve over time in a compatible manner, much emphasis has been placed on ***versioning*** in C#’s design.
 Many programming languages pay little attention to this issue, and, as a result, programs written in those languages break more often than necessary when newer versions of dependent libraries are introduced.
-Aspects of C#’s design that were directly influenced by versioning considerations include the separate virtual and override modifiers, the rules for method overload resolution, and support for explicit interface member declarations.
+Aspects of C#’s design that were directly influenced by versioning considerations include the separate `virtual` and `override` modifiers, the rules for method overload resolution, and support for explicit interface member declarations.

 ## Hello world